tosmi/kafka-ha-openshift/README.md

     	  labels:
     	    type: kafka

-This will add a `type: kafka` label to all Kafka and Kafka bootstrap route objects in k8s/ocp.
+This will add a `type: kafka` label to all Kafka and Kafka bootstrap route objects and the pod objects strimzi creates in k8s/ocp.

-Find a full example below:
+Find a full for labeling routes below example below:

     apiVersion: kafka.strimzi.io/v1beta1
     kind: Kafka